GearedSoftware/sql-canvas-doc/sql-canvas-web/docs/knowledge/db2.md

         c.colno as column_id,
         c.typename as data_type,
         case when c.typename = 'VARCHAR' then c.length else NULL end as max_length,
-        c.scale,
-        c.remarks as description,
         case when c.nulls = 'Y' then 1 else 0 end as is_nullable,
         default as column_default,
-        case when c.identity ='Y' then 1 else 0 end as is_identity,
+        case when c.identity = 'Y' then 1 else 0 end as auto_increment
-        case when c.generated ='' then 0 else 1 end as is_auto_increment,
-        c.text as computed_formula
    from syscat.columns c
   inner join syscat.tables t on t.tabschema = c.tabschema and t.tabname = c.tabname
-  where t.type = 'T' and c.tabschema = UPPER(?)
+  where t.type = 'T' and c.tabschema = ?
   order by schema_name, table_name, column_id
 ```